mnjm/kayal/exampleSite/content/docs/getting-started.md

 ## Install Hugo

 - First Install Hugo, Simply follow the standard Hugo [Quick Start](https://gohugo.io/getting-started/quick-start/) procedure to get setup and running quickly.
-- Theme is tested with Hugo v0.125 but might work with lower versions.
+- The theme is tested with Hugo v0.125 but may work with lower versions.
-- Theme's installation instructions can be found below.
-Instructions for updating are provided too.
+- Installation instructions for the theme are provided below, Instructions for updating are provided too.

 ## Getting Started 🚀

 ### Create a new Hugo site

-Run this command to create a new Hugo site in a directory named `mywebsite`.
+Run the following command to create a new Hugo site in a directory named `mywebsite`.
 ```bash
 hugo new site mywebsite
 ```
 **Note:**
-- you can name the project directory whatever you choose, but the instructions below will assume it’s named `mywebsite`.
+- You can name the project directory whatever you choose, but the instructions below assume it’s named `mywebsite`.
 - If you use a different name, be sure to substitute it accordingly.
 - Read more here about [Hugo Docs's - hugo new site command](https://gohugo.io/commands/hugo_new_site/#synopsis)

-After you have created a new site, follow the below steps to add **Kayal** as a theme.
+Once you've created a new site, follow the steps below to add the **Kayal** theme.

 ### Download Kayal